dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 Not huge.
 But multiply by 10 production workloads and suddenly you're $350/month over budget.

+These infrastructure costs exemplify why [Azure costs should be tracked by application, not subscription](/blog/azure-costs-apps-not-subscriptions/).
+Azure Cost Management reports won't automatically connect your Cognitive Services costs to your business applications without proper tagging.

 ## The Real Cost Calculator Nobody Gives You

 Here's the formula I actually use: